nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### **3.2 The User Interface**

 We understand that using an app for the first time can be a daunting experience.
-This is why we created this entire section for you to quickly get acquainted with sprINT's user interface.
+This is why we created this
+section for you to quickly get acquainted with sprINT's user interface.

 The following diagram illustrates the general layout of sprINT's app window.